What should you ask your doctor about pituitary tumors?

 - How long will treatment take?
-What will it involve?
+What will it be like?
 Where will it be given?

 - What is my expected prognosis (outlook), based on my tumor as you view it?

-- What would we do if the treatment doesn’t work or if the tumor recurs?
+- What would we do if the treatment doesn’t work or if the tumor comes back?

 - What type of follow-up will I need after treatment?

 Along with these sample questions, be sure to write down any others you want to ask.
 For instance, you might want information about recovery times so that you can plan your work and activity schedule.
-Or you may want to ask about second opinions, as well as clinical trials for which you may qualify.
+Or you may want to ask about clinical trials for which you may qualify.